vishakha489/mean-variance-standard-deviation/README.md

 # Mean-Variance-Standard Deviation Calculator

 A Python project that calculates statistical measures (mean, variance, standard deviation, max, min, and sum) of a 3x3 matrix using **NumPy**.
-This project was completed as part of the **freeCodeCamp Scientific Computing with Python** certification.
+Completed as part of the **freeCodeCamp Scientific Computing with Python** certification.

 ---